Google Analytics 4 for Shopify: complete setup guide 2026

 3. User acquisition (Reports > Acquisition > User acquisition)

-Traffic sources: Where do new visitors come from
+Traffic sources: Where new visitors come from

 Medium breakdown: Organic, paid, social, referral performance